-Meanwhile our campaign to recruit the best possible foster carers for our children continues throughout the summer, with roadshows and our regular 'Become a foster carer' open events when you can talk to us and some of the people who are aready fostering for Sandwell.
+Meanwhile our campaign to recruit the best possible foster carers for our children continues throughout the year, with roadshows and our regular 'Become a foster carer' open events when you can talk to us and some of the people who are already fostering for Sandwell.

 So come and talk to us or give us a call - there is no commitment whatsoever and you may be surprised at what you find out.

 Our next 'Become a foster carer' event in Sandwell is:

 At any of our information events you can find out about fostering for Sandwell as well as having time to meet us, ask your questions and talk to some of our foster carers.
 We would love to see you there, so please come along.

 Experiences of foster carers